-Our Anti-Bullying Ambassadors worked independently to prepare a Powerpoint presentation and drama and they led a whole school assembly to encourage children to think about safety and stranger danger if they choose to communicate with someone online.
-Their drama helped children to consider that although someone may appear friendly from their messages online, they may not be whom they appear to be and we need to be careful what personal information we choose to share online.
+Our Anti-Bullying Ambassadors led a whole school assembly to encourage children to think about safety and stranger danger if they choose to communicate with someone online.
+Their PowerPoint presentation helped children to consider that although someone may appear friendly from their messages online, they may not be whom they appear to be and we need to be careful what personal information we choose to share online.

 Our Anti-Bullying Ambassadors encouraged all children to share any concerns with a trusted adult and we reminded children about the CEOP (Child Exploitation and Online Protection Centre) button as a means to finding out information and reporting concerns (for further information, visit our 'E Safety' website page or click here for a quick link).
-The Anti-Bullying Ambassadors gave every child a smiley face sticker to wear in assembly to remind everyone that although a stranger may appear friendly online, they may not be as friendly as they appear.
 Our assembly finished with the message that as long as children use the internet safely it is a fantastic way to learn and have fun.

 Internet Safety Magic Show